Skip to main content

 ARF vs XARF: What Changed

 XARF (eXtended Abuse Reporting Format) is a proprietary extension to ARF developed by Abusix.
-While ARF is an IETF standard, XARF is vendor-specific and not part of the official RFC series.
+ARF is an IETF standard; XARF is vendor-specific and not part of the official RFC series.

 1. Receivers Don’t Send Them

-Major providers like Gmail, Yahoo, and many others do not send DMARC forensic reports.
-Privacy regulations (GDPR, CCPA) and the risk of exposing user data make forensic reporting legally and operationally risky.
+Major providers like Gmail and Yahoo generally don’t send DMARC failure reports.
+Privacy regulations (GDPR, CCPA) and the risk of exposing user data make failure reporting legally and operationally risky.

 2. Privacy and Redaction

-Even providers that send forensic reports often redact message bodies and recipient addresses.
+Providers that do send reports often redact message bodies and recipient addresses (RFC 6590).
 Some redact so heavily that the reports lose most of their diagnostic value.

 3. Verification Requirements